- 2.19k views

-Stellenbosch, also called Eikestad (meaning city of oaks), is the second oldest town in South Africa and home to the oldest wine route in the country.
-Wine tasting in Stellenbosch is a fun and culturally rich experience.
+Wine tasting on a South Africa tour is a must-do activity and Stellenbosch is at the heart of it.
+Also called Eikestad (meaning city of oaks), Stellenbosch is the second oldest town in South Africa and home to the oldest wine route in the country.
 Whilst there are numerous established estates in the region, there are also many wineries which opened in recent decades, bringing fresh blood to a centuries old industry and helping to make Stellenbosch a diverse and interesting region for tourists.

 Stellenbosch wineries go to great lengths to provide visitors with unique and enriching experiences.
 With 170 wineries in Stellenbosch, each one special in its own way, it’s hard to decide which farms to include on a Stellenbosch wine tour.
 It was tough, but we’ve managed to put together a list of the five most culturally significant and interesting Stellenbosch wine farms.
 Read on to find out which ones we recommend the most.